ledgrejr/CblDiag_Ansible/README.md

 # CblDiag_Ansible
-### This houses the fraimwork used to automate a Cable Diagnostic test from Aruba HPE AOSS Swtiches managed in central.
-The process is:
+## This houses the framework used to automate cable diagnostic tests on Aruba HPE AOSS swtiches managed in Aruba Central.
+### The process is:
-1. InvMake script is ran to generate Ansible Invintory
+###   InvMake script is ran to generate Ansible Invintory
-1. CableDiag_v01 playbook is ran via Ansible
+###   CableDiag_v01 playbook is ran via Ansible
-1. CM_Report_v01 takes raw data from Ansible playbook and compiles into CSV report.
+###   CM_Report_v01 takes raw data from Ansible playbook and compiles into CSV report.

 ## Change Log: